pgRouting/pgrouting/doc/src/proposed.rst

   - :ref:`pgr_withPointsDD` - Driving distance.

-- A new Section
+.. rubric:: A new Section

-  - :ref:`CostMatrix`
+:ref:`CostMatrix`

+.. include:: costMatrix.rst
+   :start-after: index from here
+   :end-before: index to here

-- A new Section
+.. rubric:: A new Section

 - :ref:`astar`

+.. include:: aStar.rst
+   :start-after: index from here
+   :end-before: index to here

 - :ref:`pgr_aStarCost` - Costs of the shortest paths.
 - :ref:`pgr_aStarCostMatrix` - Use pgr_withPoints to calculate a cost matrix.

 .. toctree::